Nutrition Gardens: Growing Healthy Children

 - Golden Gate Center for Enrichment, Stuart (coming soon)

 The Root Problem

 Recent community assessment data shared by the Florida Department of Health in Martin County raised serious concern about high rates of childhood obesity and other chronic illnesses.
 Martin County has high levels of childhood obesity — more than 30% — and in certain economically challenged communities, that number is a high as 60%.
 Some of the same communities also have higher-than-normal rates for adult diabetes and have a general poor understanding of good nutrition and lack healthy eating habits.

-In a concerted effort to reduce food insecurity, improve access to fresh fruits and vegetables, and promote healthy eating habits, House of Hope and select partners have developed a plan to create three nutrition gardens in targeted communities.
-The gardens will serve multiple purposes:
+In a concerted effort to reduce food insecurity, improve access to fresh fruits and vegetables, and promote healthy eating habits, House of Hope and collaborative partners have created three nutrition gardens in targeted communities.
+The gardens serve multiple purposes: